Frank Clarke (cricketer)

-Frank Clarke (born 8 October 1936 in Cardiff, Glamorgan) is a former Welsh cricketer.
-Clarke was a right-handed batsman who bowled right-arm fast-medium.
+Frank Clarke (8 October 1936 – 17 August 2026) was a Welsh cricketer.
+Clarke was a right-arm fast-medium bowler and tail-end right-handed batsman.

 Clarke made his first-class debut for Glamorgan against the Combined Services at Cardiff Arms Park in 1956.
-Clarke went on to make thirty further first-class appearances for the county, the last of which came against the touring South Africans in 1960.
-Primarily a bowler, Clarke took 50 first-class wickets at an average of 37.36, with best figures of 5/66.
-These figures were his only five wicket haul and came against Middlesex at Lord's in the 1959 County Championship.
+He went on to make 30 further first-class appearances for the county, the last of which came against the touring South Africans in 1960.
+Primarily a bowler, Clarke took 50 first-class wickets at an average of 37.36, with best figures of 5/66 against Middlesex at Lord's in the 1959 County Championship.
 With the bat, he scored a total of 98 runs at a batting average of 3.76, with a high score of 31.
 This score, which came against the touring Indians in 1959, accounted for 32% of his entire career runs.
-Injury forced Clarke to retire in the 1961 season.
+Injury forced Clarke to retire after the 1960 season.

+After his cricket career ended, Clarke moved to Sussex, where he worked as a carpenter and cabinet maker.
+He died in Worthing, West Sussex, on 17 August 2026, aged 89.